motdotla/writings/articles/notions.md

 Load enviroment variables into shell via .yaml and .env variables (via @nquinlan)

 Anki as a service.
 Web API so you can anki-ize your product/emails/etc. Idea made while hanging out in Chicago with @heitortsergent.

+I want to check into a city via Swarm and it hit up my friends/contacts/leads in town via text or email.
+Like hey, what's up.
+Let's catch up.